terrajobst/AspNetCore.Docs.pt-br/aspnetcore/includes/RP/model4.md

-A tabela a seguir detalha os parâmetros do gerador de código do ASP.NET Core:
+<a name="codegenerator"></a> A tabela a seguir detalha os parâmetros do gerador de código do ASP.NET Core:

 | Parâmetro               | Descrição|
 | ----------------- | ------------ |